Your Complete Guide to Shopping at IKEA

 - Notepad with a pencil — You’ll want this to write down product information so you can find it later in the marketplace.

-13. Consider entering through the exit door to cut down on time.
+13. Consider entering through the exit door to save time.

 If you’re not familiar with the layout of IKEA, there’s the showroom and the marketplace.
 While the store is laid out so that you browse through the showroom first before you get to the marketplace (aka the area where you actually pick up items to purchase), this can eat up a lot of your time, especially if you’re on a time constraint or already have a shopping list.